Absolute continuity, supports and idempotent splitting in categorical probability: Supports

-in $\cC$, where the $h$ and $k$ both have domain $(W,\id) \otimes (Y,q)$ in $\suppcomp$.
-Note that we can set their left input to have $\id_W$ as the atomic morphism without loss of generality.
-Any other choice can be subsumed by adjusting the morphisms themselves, but this is fine as they are arbitrary.
+where the $h$ and $k$ both have domain $(W,\id) \otimes (Y,q)$ in $\suppcomp$.
+Indeed we can set the left input to be $(W,\id)$ instead of a generic object $(W,s)$ without loss of generality.
+This is because, upon absorbing $s$ into the test morphism $h$ and $k$, Property \eqref{eq:supp_comp_abs_cont} implies the same property with $(W,\id)$ replaced by $(W,s)$ and the reverse implication is clear.

 Using the causality of $\cC$, the antecedent of Implication \eqref{eq:supp_comp_abs_cont} can be equivalently written as

 where we use Implication \eqref{eq:causal_extrawire}.
 Since the same is true for the consequent of Implication \eqref{eq:supp_comp_abs_cont} with $f$ and $p$ in place of $g$ and $r$, we conclude that $f\comp p \ll g\comp r$ is equivalent to Implication \eqref{eq:supp_comp_abs_cont}. \end{proof}